Setting Customer Goals with TPM

 Specific Plans

 Next, you need bottom-up input from your customer teams.
 They should define the specific plans required to deliver the growth target.
 Unless it’s a completely new customer, you’ll have a foundation to start with.
 Distribution, pricing, and promotions.
-They need to identify the changes that will be required to achieve the sales goal.
-Is growth organic or will it come from expanded distribution?
-Will adjusted everyday retail prices create closer parity to competition and steal sales?
-Does the mix of promotions and discount depths need to change to vehicles that will drive greater lift?
-Is greater promotional frequency needed to achieve the desired growth?
-What are the customers’ margin requirements and constraints?
-Is there a higher price tag associated with the growth plan?
+They need to identify the changes that will be required to achieve the sales goal:

-How TPM Helps.
+How TPM Helps

 Top-Down